If you’ve got money in a debt management plan run by a specialist debt management firm that’s failed, we may be able to pay you compensation.

-A debt management claim would need to meet all of the following criteria:
+Your claim would need to meet all the following criteria:

-- the money must have been received or held by the firm through a UK branch in connection with the regulated activities of debt counselling or debt adjusting;
+- The firm must have received or held the money through a UK branch in connection with the regulated activities of debt counselling or debt adjusting.

-- the client money reconciliation process must show that there is a shortfall in the amount of client money the firm held for you; and
+- The client money reconciliation process must show a shortfall in the amount of client money the firm held for you.

-- the firm (or its principals) must no longer be able to meet claims for compensation
+- The firm (or its principals) must be unable to meet claims for compensation.

-- the customer must be eligible under FSCS’s rules.
+- You must be eligible under our rules.

-- Money paid by a debtor under an Individual Voluntary Arrangement (“IVAs”) arranged by insolvency practitioners (which are not regulated by the FCA); or
+- Money that a debtor pays under an individual voluntary arrangement arranged by insolvency practitioners (which the FCA doesn’t regulate).

 - Debt advice.